IDED-TLV/IDED-TLV/README.md

 2. **Download data**.
 You can obtain the proposed loop dataset by click [here ](https://github.com/IDED-TLV/IDED-TLV/blob/main/data/Database.xlsx) or you can use data from `data/database.xlsx` directly.

 3. **Train and evaluate**.
 You can use the [`run.py`](https://github.com/IDED-TLV/IDED-TLV/blob/main/run.py) to train and evaluate model.
-In Linux，you can directly execute the [`train.sh`](https://github.com/IDED-TLV/IDED-TLV/blob/main/script/train.sh) and the [`test.sh`](https://github.com/IDED-TLV/IDED-TLV/blob/main/script/test.sh) to do the same thing.
+In Linux, you can directly execute the [`train.sh`](https://github.com/IDED-TLV/IDED-TLV/blob/main/script/train.sh) and the [`test.sh`](https://github.com/IDED-TLV/IDED-TLV/blob/main/script/test.sh) to do the same thing.
 You can custom your own config in [`config.json`](https://github.com/IDED-TLV/IDED-TLV/blob/main/config/config.json).

    ```bash
    python run.py --mode [train | test] --config_path "config/config.json"